datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador-with-gke.md

 The result should be that `http://www.example.com` will redirect to `https://www.example.com`.

-You can now add more services by specifying the hostname in the Mapping.
+You can now add more services by specifying the hostname in the AmbassadorMapping.